 Part arrived in 1812 to reinforce the 98th Foot.

-Later, in the British Army until 1922, it became known first as The Prince of Wales's Leinster Regiment (Royal Canadians), then the Royal Munster Fusiliers Regiment - and 109th Foot).
+Later, in the British Army until 1922, it became known by different names, first as The Prince of Wales's Leinster Regiment (Royal Canadians), then the Royal Munster Fusiliers Regiment - and 109th Foot).
 See the web site for Irish soldiers & Royal Munster Fusilier Regiment, disbanded in 1922.

-Colonel James Robertson Arnold, the son of Benedict Arnold by his second marriage, was stationed in Bermuda, in his 35th to 37th year, as the second recorded Royal Engineer to come here.
+Colonel James Robertson Arnold, the son of Benedict Arnold by his second marriage, was stationed in Bermuda, in his 35th to 37th year, as the second recorded Royal Engineer to be based here.
 (The first came in the 1790s and devised the construction, or reconstruction, of the forts on the islands in St. George's and Castle harbors).
 Colonel Arnold devised the early massive building and engineering program for HM Dockyard, that led to Bermuda being referred to later as the "Gibraltar of the West."
+It was under his direction and command that Cockburn's Cut was designed and built in 1817 by Royal Engineers (and refilled by them in 1823).
 His accomplishments, skills and obvious leadership qualities in Bermuda were such that he was marked for prompt promotion and increased military responsibilities.
+Subsequent Royal Engineers rebuilt all of Bermuda's forts.
+They also undertook many other military works.

 Much earlier in his career and long before his move to Bermuda, Governor Henry Hamilton who gave his name to the City of Hamilton in Bermuda was commissioned into this regiment and fought with distinction in Canada in 1758.
 The Regiment was in Bermuda in battalion strength from 1868 to 1870.